Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Disabling Disqus on Custom Post Types in WordPress

-Before getting started, make sure you’ve enabled syncing between Disqus and your WordPress website.
+Before getting started, you need to make sure you have enabled syncing between Disqus and your WordPress website.

-After that, you’ll need to add some code to your WordPress blog.
+After that, you must add some code to your WordPress blog.

-Previously, this required editing your theme files, but we don’t recommend this approach as even a small mistake could cause a number of common WordPress errors, or break your site.
+Often, tutorials will ask you to edit your theme’s functions.php files directly, but we don’t recommend this approach, as a small mistake could cause a number of common WordPress errors or even break your site completely.

 With that being said, we recommend using the free WPCode plugin instead.
 It is the easiest and safest way to add custom code in WordPress.

-Upon activation, go to Code Snippets » Add Snippet in your WordPress dashboard.
+Upon activation, visit the Code Snippets » + Add Snippet page in your WordPress dashboard.

-Here, you’ll see all of the different ready-made snippets that you can add to your site.
-This includes snippets that allow you to disable widget blocks in WordPress and remove the WordPress version number.
+Here, you will see all the different ready-made snippets that you can add to your site.
+These include snippets that allow you to disable widget blocks in WordPress and remove the WordPress version number.

-We’re adding our own snippet, so hover your mouse over ‘Add Your Custom Code,’ and then click ‘Use snippet.’
+To add your own snippet, hover over ‘Add Your Custom Code’ and then click ‘Use snippet.’

-On this screen, enter a title for the custom code snippet.
+On this screen, type in a title for the custom code snippet.
 This can be anything that helps you identify the PHP snippet.

 Next, simply open the ‘Code Type’ dropdown and select ‘PHP Snippet.’